-Our ancestor William Smith Muir certainly would have needed a wagon for the migration.
+1845 Our ancestor William Smith Muir certainly would have needed a wagon for the migration.
 He was a factory worker in Scotland and a city dweller in Nauvoo.
 It is very possible that he used the Shupe brothers' help to build his wagon.
 The Shupe's place was much closer to the Muir home than was the Webb Brothers' Blacksmith Shop down by the Mississippi on Parley Street.
 There were at least six blacksmith shops and seven wagon & carriage shops in Nauvoo.
-42

-Although specific confirmation has not been found, it is likely that Jonathan Campbell, Sr. (75) lived with or near his son Jonathan, Jr. on the south side of Nauvoo, near the Mississippi River.
+1845 Although specific confirmation has not been found, it is likely that Jonathan Campbell, Sr. (75) lived with or near his son Jonathan, Jr. on the south side of Nauvoo, near the Mississippi River.
 More of his family began arriving during the fall and winter of 1845/1846.
 First to come was his son John Campbell's (48) family from northern Pennsylvania.
-John was a widower, but he apparently brought his daughter Abigail Campbell (26) and her baby daughter Melissa; his daughter Phebe Ann Campbell (25) with her husband [and cousin] Isaiah Campbell (25); his son John Clark Campbell (21); his son Jared Campbell (19) with wife Polly Tice homes.
-It was there that he came across a pamphlet used by Mormon missionaries.
-He read it several times and decided to go see the Mormons in Nauvoo, where he discovered others of his Campbell family.44

-(20) and their son Jerome (2).
+John was a widower, but he apparently brought his daughter Abigail Campbell (26) and her baby daughter Melissa; his daughter Phebe Ann Campbell (25) with her husband [and cousin] Isaiah Campbell (25); his son John Clark Campbell (21); his son Jared Campbell (19) with wife Polly Tice (20) and their son Jerome (2).

 John's younger son, Grant Campbell (16), also arrived in Nauvoo about this same time, but came separately.
 Grant's mother had died when he was only three years old.
 His older sister, Phebe Ann, raised him until he was about 14 when he decided to strike out on his own.
 He ended up in logging camps in the forests of Minnesota.
-He became a proficient frontier carpenter, skilled at making log dedicated on November 30, and 10 days later the Latter-day Saints began coming to those rooms to receive their temple endowments.45
+He became a proficient frontier carpenter, skilled at making log homes.
+It was there that he came across a pamphlet used by wives.
+The special temple rooms were dedicated on November 30, and 10 days later the Latter-day Saints began coming to those rooms to receive their temple endowments.